Polarized Deep Inelastic Scattering as $x \to 1$ using Soft Collinear Effective Theory: One-Loop Matching onto the Subleading SCET Current at One-Loop Matching at Q

 The one-loop matching coefficients are for the QCD current and make no reference to DIS.
 They are general and can be applied to order $\alpha_s$ SCET analyses of any hard-scattering process such as Drell-Yan or dijet production.
 For time-like processes such as Drell-Yan, the coefficients are given by analytic continuation, $Q^2 \to -q^2 - i0^+$.

 The expressions for the one-loop matching coefficients diverge logarithmically in the limit $u \to 0$ and $u \to 1$, which is when one of two particles in the same sector is soft.
 The coefficients are thus only valid for $u \in (0, 1)$ and not in the endpoint region where $u$ or $1-u$ are parametrically small, as mentioned before.
-Any factorization formula still holds if the PDFs vanish sufficiently fast in the endpoint region.
+The factorization formula for $g_2$ derived in Section~\ref{sec:matchingJ} gives $g_2$ as the integral over $u$ of $C(u)$ with a non-perturbative PDF $h_q(x,u)$.
+Since the divergence of $C(u)$ at the endpoints is logarithmic, the integral converges as long as $h_q(x,u)$ does not diverge as fast as $1/u$ at the endpoints, i.e.\ as long as the divergence is $1/u^a$ with $a<1$.
+The behavior of $h_q(x,u)$ near the endpoint is studied in Appendix~\ref{app:F}, following the method of~\cite{vanBijleveld:2025ekz}.
+We find that $h_q(x,u)$ behaves as $u$ as $u \to 0$ or as $1$ as $u \to 1$, so that the $u$ integral is convergent.

+$1/u$ endpoint singularities were studied in~\cite{Beneke:2020ibj} in the context of off-diagonal resummation in DIS as $x \to 1$.
+Coefficient functions with $1/u$ behavior at the endpoints are generated by power corrections to the structure functions.
+They do not occur in the leading contribution to $g_2$, which is twist-three, but do occur in higher order power corrections.